Civil Disobedience Movement: Second Phase

 The moment Gandhiji reached India; he was arrested along with many other leaders.

-In this circumstance, Gandhi decided to revive the Civil Disobedience Movement and it was again started in January 1932.
+In this situation, Gandhi decided to restart the Civil Disobedience Movement, and it began in January 1932.

 All important Congress leaders were arrested, their property was confiscated, and the Congress organization was declared illegal.

 All important Congress leaders were arrested, their property was confiscated, the Congress organization was declared illegal.

 Officially the Movement was brought to an end in 1934.